aquova/bouncer/setup.md

     "DM":{
         "ban":"On", // Whether the bot should send DMs when banning or warning.
-Should be "On" or "Off" "warn":"On" // Don't forget to delete these commends, JSON can't have comments }
+Should be "On" or "Off" "warn":"On" // Don't forget to delete these commends, JSON can't have comments },
+    "gatekeeper": {
+        "role": "Role ID to give",
+        "message": "ID of message to watch",
+        "emoji": "Emoji reaction to watch for"
     }
+}
 ```

+Note that all IDs need to be ints and not strings (unlike older versions of the bot/library).

 This file should be kept private, as it contains the bot's user token.
 It should be placed into a `private` folder, which by default will be ignored by git.